 The FairSquare team has worked for years on the intersection of sport, business and geopolitics, with a particular focus on research and advocacy related to the Gulf region.

-We believe that sporting organisations too often fall short of their lofty aspirations and that stricter controls are needed to prevent institutions and competitions contributing to human rights harm.
-In recent years, there has been some progress internationally, with sporting bodies acknowledging that their activities can harm human rights.
-But so far, this has not yet led to governing bodies putting real pressure on states or businesses to stop human rights abuses that are connected to their operations.
+Sporting organisations too often fall short of their lofty aspirations.
+As a result, stricter controls are needed to prevent institutions and competitions contributing to harm.
+In recent years, sporting bodies have begun to acknowledge that the potential for their activities to cause harm, but so far, this has not yet led to governing bodies taking real action.

 FairSquare has also taken a stance on the issue of football club ownership, and in April 2020 wrote to the English Premier League in relation to the proposed Saudi Arabia government-backed takeover of Newcastle United.
-In July 2020 we and Human Rights Watch called on the Premier League to adopt a human rights policy, the absence of which was exposed by the Newcastle takeover attempt.
-We argue that governments and entities they control should be disqualified from owning football clubs, given the important social role that clubs play, and the reputational advantages that ownership can confer on autocratic states who demonstrate little respect for human rights.
+In July 2020 we and Human Rights Watch called on the Premier League to adopt a human rights policy, the absence of which was exposed by the eventual approval of the Newcastle takeover in October 2021.
+FairSquare argued that the case pointed to the “far wider and deeper issue of [the role of] dark money” in the UK.
+The organisation’s position is that governments and entities they control should be disqualified from owning football clubs, given the important social role that clubs play, and the reputational advantages that ownership can confer on autocratic states who demonstrate little respect for human rights.
 This is often referred to as “sportswashing”.

 We believe sporting institutions can protect others and themselves with rigorous human rights policies, drafted in good faith and with full institutional support for implementation, backed up where necessary by government regulation.